vega/vega/docs/docs/porting-guide.md

 ## <a name="scales"></a>Scales

-- Following D3 4.0's design, the `"ordinal"` scale type has now been broken up into three different scale types: `"ordinal"` (for strict lookup tables), `"band"` (for spatial ordinal scales) and `"point"` (spatial ordinal scales with no padding, similar to `{"point": true}` in Vega 2).
+- Following D3 4.0's design, the `"ordinal"` scale type was been broken up into three different scale types: `"ordinal"` (for strict lookup tables), `"band"` (for spatial ordinal scales) and `"point"` (spatial ordinal scales with no padding, similar to `{"point": true}` in Vega 2).

-- Vega 3 includes D3 4.0's `"sequential"` scale type and corresponding color scales.
+- Vega 3 added D3 4.0+'s `"sequential"` scale type and corresponding color scales.
 Use the `"scheme"` property to set the range to a named color scale (e.g., `"viridis"`, `"plasma"`, or `"magma"`).
 To see the list of supported built-in schemes, or to add new custom schemes, see the [scheme documentation](../schemes).

 - The `"category10"`, `"category20"` and similar color palettes are no longer available as built-in range names.
 Instead, they are available using the scale `"scheme"` property, which can be specified instead of a scale range for `"ordinal"` and `"sequential"` scales.
 However, Vega 3 does support a built-in `"category"` short-hand for ordinal scale ranges, which can be re-defined as part of the theme configuration.

-- Vega 3 adds a new `"index"` scale type which maps an ordinal domain to a quantitative range (e.g., as supported by `"linear"` or `"sequential"` scales).
+- Vega 3 added a new `"index"` scale type which maps an ordinal domain to a quantitative range (e.g., as supported by `"linear"` or `"sequential"` scales).
 This is particularly useful for creating ordered color ramps for ordinal data.

 - Scale domains involving multiple data fields from the same table must now be listed under the `"fields"` property, not `"field"`.
 For example, `"domain": {"data": "table", "fields": ["fieldA", "fieldB"]}`.